AkumasCoffin/trunking-recorder-transcriptions-to-discord-webhook/README.md

 # Trunking Recorder Transcriptions To Discord Webhook
 Sends call info and transcription info from trunking recorder's sqlite database to a discord webhook when the text field (transcription info) is updated by either azure speech to text service or a OpenAI Whisper server

-### has been tested on windows, please let me know if theres any issues with linux

 ## Prerequisites
 ### auto install via python's module manager pip
 ```pip install -r requirements.txt```